seek-maro/family-and-friends/README.md

 6. On the top left of the page, click "Load Unpacked"
 7. Find the unzipped folder made on step 2
 8. Navigate to the parent folder and click “Select”
-9. In the browser window, click the puzzle icon to the right of the URL bar to open Maro in Extensions
+9. In the browser window, click the Maro icon to the right of the URL bar to open Maro in Extensions
 10. Log in / create an account (note: passwords must include an uppercase letter, special character, and a number)
 11. Visit any website to see Maro’s phishing detection in action